dzackgarza/Notes/Blog/Posts/Thursday March 12th.md

 Theorem
 : $S^n$ is a topological group $\iff n=0,1,3$.

 My impression was that this should be related to the fact that the only normed division algebras are $\RR, \CC, \HH$, and \OO$, but couldn't find an obvious proof along those lines.
+A bit of searching on Math StackExchange turned up the following proofs:

+Proof
+: